 A human-centred design project with Singapore's Health Promotion Board to understand why healthy habits decline among youth aged 13–16 — and to co-design interventions that work within their real lives.

 HPB tracks youth health across 6 "Wells" — Eat, Sleep, Exercise, Learn, Bond, and Screen Time.
-The data showed a consistent decline as youth moved through secondary school.
-But the data showed what was declining — not why.
+The data showed a consistent decline as youth moved through secondary school, but the data showed what was declining — not why.
+The answer had to be usable at national scale through HPB's existing channels, and robust enough to hold up under four gate reviews.

 In-depth interviews, affinity mapping, COM-B behavioural analysis, thematic coding, triangulation across youth/parent/expert data, TTM readiness staging